Chernobyl New Safe Confinement: Structural design

-The New Safe Confinement design is an arch-shaped steel structure with an internal height of 92.5 m and a 12 m distance between the centers of the upper and lower arch chords.
+The New Safe Confinement design is an arch-shaped steel structure with an internal height of 92.5 m and a 12 m distance between the centres of the upper and lower arch chords.
 The internal span of the arch is 245 m, and the external span is 270 m.
 The dimensions of the arch were determined based on the need to operate equipment inside the new shelter and decommission the existing shelter.
 The overall length of the structure is 150 m, consisting of 13 arches assembled 12.5 m apart to form 12 bays.
 Vertical walls assembled around, but not supported by, the existing structures of the reactor building seal the ends of the structure.

 The arches are constructed of tubular steel members and are externally clad with three-layer sandwich panels.
 These external panels are also used on the end walls of the structure.
 Internally, polycarbonate panels cover each arch to prevent the accumulation of radioactive particles on the frame members.

 Large parts of the arches were shop-fabricated and transported to the assembly site 180 m west of reactor 4.
 The steel used in the construction of the tubular members has a yield strength of no less than 2500 kg/cm2.

 To prevent corrosion of the structure, stainless steel was chosen as the material for the inner and outer walls.
 An air conditioning system also circulates warm, dry air at 50 Pa between the layers of the panels to further prevent corrosion.
 Dehumidifiers keep the air below 40% humidity, preventing both condensation and water from dripping into the interior of the structure.